 With a first line indent, the first line of a paragraph is indented more than the other lines in the paragraph.
-Use the tab key to create a first line indent in Word Online.
+Use the tab key to create a first line indent in Word for the web.

 Place your cursor at the beginning of the first line in the paragraph.